 who are taking online courses and interactive video

-distance learning student, the DL Office is your connection to the
+e-Learning Services student, the e-Learning Services Office is your connection to the

 college.
 We are here to answer your questions, assist you with